wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-connector-config.md

         </tr>
         <tr>
             <td>poolingEnabled</td>
-            <td>Indicates whether connection pooling is enabled or not.
-True if pooling is enabled.
-False otherwise.</td>
+            <td>Indicates whether or not connection pooling is enabled.
+Set to 'true' if pooling is enabled and 'false' otherwise.</td>
             <td>Optional</td>
         </tr>
         <tr>